12 Beautiful Animals With Fluffy Tails

 According to research, their tails are 30% greater than their bodies’ volume.

 This organism is known by its scientific name, Rheithrosciurus macrotis.
-But don’t be shocked if you hear the term “vampire squirrels” applied to them.
-This is due to the fact that they frequently consume animal blood.
+But don’t be shocked if you hear the term “vampire squirrels” applied to it.
+This is because they frequently consume animal blood.

 Leave a Reply